-The hybrid model would allow for social distancing in each of PFPCS' classrooms.
-Classroom furniture will be spaced out in order to ensure that students can keep six feet of social distance when seated in their classrooms.
-Building signage and floor decals will promote the importance of keeping six feet of social distance (and will emphasize the importance of following other health and safety measures, such as wearing face masks and properly washing hands).
+PFPCS will begin the year on a full in-person schedule.
+The in-person model will include in-person learning for all students, with one group attending in-person instruction Mondays-Fridays.
+In-person instruction will allow for social distancing in each of PFPCS' classrooms.
+Classroom furniture will be spaced out in order to ensure that students can keep three feet of social distance when seated in their classrooms.
+Building signage and floor decals will promote the importance of keeping three feet of social distance (and will emphasize the importance of following other health and safety measures, such as wearing face masks and properly washing hands).